 IKEA view on air

-According to the World Health Organization (WHO), air pollution is the single largest environmental health risk, estimated to kill 1 in 8 people globally, due to heart disease, stroke, respiratory disease and cancer.
-Approximately 3 million people per year are killed prematurely from outdoor air pollution.
-Indoor pollution causes about a further 4.3 million deaths.
+According to the World Health Organization (WHO), air pollution is the single largest environmental health risk, with 90% of people worldwide breathing polluted air.
+Air pollution is a leading cause of heart disease, stroke, respiratory disease and cancer.
+Additional scientific evidence is now emerging linking air pollution to reduced cognitive development, dementia, diabetes, and low birth weight.
+Approximately 4.2 million people per year are killed prematurely from outdoor air pollution.
+Indoor pollution causes about a further 3.8 million deaths.

 - Over the last few years, we’ve phased out chemicals that are suspected of being harmful or causing allergic reactions.
+Our product specifications also include strict limits on emissions of chemicals and volatile organic compounds that cause indoor air pollution.
 Our biggest push has been with formaldehydes.
 The IKEA limit value is well below the European limit level for individual wood-based materials.
 Our vision is that formaldehyde emission levels in wood based products will be reduced to the same level as natural wood.

 - Most IKEA products have been on a journey from supplier, to distribution centre and finally to the store.
 While we don’t own these fleets, transport service providers have to abide to IWAY and reach sustainability targets - for instance only trucks that fulfil the national engine emissions standards of 10 years old or less may be used.
-New data tools are being introduced which will give us a clearer idea about how much pollution transportation is producing, so that we can tackle the issue.
+IKEA Transport has been calculating its total annual air pollution emissions since 2016, and is exploring setting reduction targets.